fyildiz1974/Dynamic-HTML-Showcase-CSS-Test-Playground/README.md

    git clone https://github.com/your-username/css-test-framework.git
    cd css-test-framework

-1. Open the index.html file in a browser to see the app in action.
+2. Open the index.html file in your browser to view the application.

+You can open the file by double-clicking on it or by right-clicking and selecting "Open with" your browser.

+3. The app will load, and you can start testing different CSS styles and functionalities.

+If you wish to test with different CSS files, use the provided options in the app (CSS selector, upload CSS file, or input custom CSS code).

+4. For local development, you can edit the files in the assets/css/ and assets/js/ directories to customize or extend the project as needed.

 Contributing
 Feel free to fork this repository and submit pull requests.
-Please follow the standard GitHub flow: fork the repository, create a branch, and submit a pull request.
+Please follow these steps when contributing:

+1. Fork the repository to your own GitHub account.

+2. Create a new branch (git checkout -b feature/your-feature-name).

+3. Make your changes.

+4. Commit your changes (git commit -m 'Add new feature or bugfix').

+5. Push to your branch (git push origin feature/your-feature-name).

+6. Open a pull request in the original repository to merge your changes.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.